websy85/extended-mashup-api/README.md

 ### getSnapshotList(callbackFn)
 A new function has been added to the 'app' object return by qlik.openApp().
-This returns a JSON array of Sanpshot objects to the given callback function.
+This returns a JSON array of Snapshot objects to the given callback function.

 ##Implementation:
 The extended version of the API is implemented in the same way as the standard Mashup API.